 My preschoolers love making books, and I love helping them do so.
 In addition to being a fun process for my students, book-making is an amazing way to teach so many early literacy concepts.
-In honor of spring flowers, I put together this printable book about counting colorful flowers.
+In honor of spring flowers, I put together this free printable book about counting colorful flowers.
 Perfect for combining literacy with early math concepts.

 Long before Fun-A-Day came into being, D.J.
 Inkers has been one of my favorite clip art sources.
 I received a free copy of the clip art, but let’s be honest – I would’ve purchased it on my own anyway!

 Grab the kiddos and get to book-making!
 This part of the process will look different with each child, as it really depends on their needs and independence levels.
 Here’s a possible scenario:

 Introduce the book.
 “We’re going to make a book about counting different colored flowers.”

 Take a quick book walk through the printable book.
 “Let’s take a quick look through the book!
 Can you help me count the flowers on each page?
 Look, there are numbers on each page too!”

 Locate the color words.
 “Each page has a different color.
 Let’s find the color words.
 This page says ‘I see 1 red flower.’
 What do you hear at the beginning of the word ‘red’?
 Yes, I hear /r/!
 Which letter makes that sound?”

 Go through each page and let the children color the flowers based on the text.
 If they’d like to, the kids can add stems, leaves, and an environment to each page too.